timurcatakli/react-rapid/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-So any feature or script supported by Create-React-App is also supported.
+Any feature or script supported by Create-React-App is also supported.

 ## Folder Structure